-The best indication that your toy Poodle is fully grown, if you do not know when it was born, is the size.
-If they have reached the lower limit of average toy Poodle sizes (4 pounds and about 10 inches at the shoulder), they may be fully grown — or they may still have some growing to do.
+The best indication that your toy poodle is full grown, if you do not know when it was born, is his size.
+If they have reached the lower limit of average toy poodle sizes (4 pounds and about 10 inches at the shoulder), they may be fully grown — or they may still have some growing to do.

 How Do I Know How Big My Toy Poodle Will Be?

 The size of your toy Poodle will depend on a lot of things.
 There is no surefire way to know how big your dog will be when it is fully grown, but there are a few ways to make an educated guess.